textnet/TN2/README.md

 11. Proceed to controll all things

 ## Rough planning for Q2
-- March: Spatials + Move + Enter/Leave + Push + Pick/Putdown + Throw = 2w
-- April: Updates & Seasonality = 1w
-- April: GUI setup & menu = 1w
-- April: GUI basic rendering & movement = 1w
-- April: GUI inventory = 1w
+- April: basic GUI and events
-- May: GUI push & throw = 1w
-- May: GUI text editor = 2w
+- May: Inventory, Text editor and menu
-- May: GUI seasonality = 1w
+- June: Seasonality
-- June: polishing & documenting
+- June/July: polishing & documenting

 ## Old things